 As a first generation college student herself, Dr. Fuentes has worked to close the achievement gap by nurturing strong parent and community engagement, providing innovative learning experiences for students, all while promoting a culture of equity, collaboration, and support throughout her career.
 She is passionately committed to the power and promise of public education as a nexus of community advancement and economic growth.
 Under her leadership in Berryessa, student learning experiences and opportunities continue to expand.

-Dr. Fuentes currently serves as President of the Santa Clara County Superintendents’ Association and Superintendent Representative for ACSA Region 8.
-Also, strongly committed to the support and advancement of equity leaders, Dr. Fuentes also serves as the California Association of Latino Superintendents and Administrators (CALSA) Region 1 Director for the Bay Area.
+Dr. Fuentes' highest honor was being recognized as Berryessa Citizens Advisory Council "Citizen of the Year" for 2022.
+Dr. Fuentes currently serves as ACSA Region 8 State Board Member.
+She was also recently appointed to CSBA's Superintendent Advsiory Council for 2022-2024.
+Also, strongly committed to the support and advancement of equity leaders, Dr. Fuentes also serves as the California Association of Latino Superintendents and Administrators (CALSA) President-Elect.
 She has served as a mentor in the USC Rossier doctoral program as well as a mentor for CALSA’s mentoring program.
 In 2015, Dr. Fuentes was selected as the ACSA Region 15 Curriculum and Instruction Administrator of the Year.
 She was named as one of the 100 Most Influential Women of Silicon Valley by the Silicon Valley Business Journal in 2019.
 In addition, Dr. Fuentes was recognized in 2019 as CALSA’s "Honoring Our Own" Superintendent of the Year.
 Most recently, Dr. Fuentes was invited to be a panelist for the USC Rossier’s “New Vision for Schools” leadership series hosted by Pedro Noguera and State Superintendent Tony Thurmond regarding the importance of mental health services for students during this time of COVID.